8ta4/say/DONTREADME.md

 `say` is a macOS background process.
 This design reduces cloud dependency and gives your privacy a boost.

-Plus, it’s a breeze to develop and test `say` using Mac.
+Plus, it's a breeze to develop and test `say` using Mac.

 > Why not use a dedicated recording device?